 - Slow movements – only occurred a few times

-- Feel spacey/Brain Fog – this usually happens right before slowed speech but not always
+- Feel spacey/Brain Fog – this often happens right before slowed speech but not always

 - Sometimes I feel like I’m walking weird like my right foot doesn’t move correctly – foot kind of lags behind